Shehryar237/factFind/README.md

 ## Notes

 * Works best with full article pages (not homepages)
-* Dataset is mostly political news
+* Dataset is mostly american political news
-* May be less accurate for other categories
+* Not accurate for other categories
-* Predictions are not guaranteed, only indicative
+* Some website formats not supported